Department of Natural Resources investigates sewage release from Lee's Summit Station

 Raw Sewage Reaches Prairie Lee Lake

-Jefferson City, SEPT.
-4, 2009 -- The Missouri Department of Natural Resources is investigating the release of an undetermined amount of raw sewage that made its way from a Lee's Summit pump station to a local lake.
+Jefferson City, Mo. -- The Missouri Department of Natural Resources is investigating the release of an undetermined amount of raw sewage that made its way from a Lee's Summit pump station to a local lake.

 The Department's Kansas City Regional Office, which is located in Lee's Summit, was notified this morning by a resident near Prairie Lee Lake that raw sewage was draining into the lake and that a discolored plume was visible in the lake.